flrnhbr1/crazyflie_spm-navigation/README.md

 So if a new deck is used, this is the default setting.
 However, it is possible to change these settings on the AI deck if needed.
 Be sure to also change it in the python code as well.

+# Setup for the crazyflie

+The crazyflie must be equipped with an AI-deck and a Flow-deck.
+The firmware of crazyflie and both decks should be kept updated always.
+#### Important note: The decks must be updated after each other.
+Connect always only one deck when updating.

+## Start application
+### If everything is set-up, the following procedure must be performed to start the application.

+#### 1) Place markers
+#### 2) Connect computer to AI-deck Wi-Fi
+#### 3) Start application.py in an IDE or with ```python application.py```
+#### 4) Application starts
+    --> Crazyflie takes off
+    --> Crazyflie begins to turn and searches marker with ID = 0 --> If marker found, align to marker depending on constant 'DISTANCE' --> Same procedure for next marker until ID = 'MAX_MARKER_ID'
+#### 5) Crazyflie lands

+If a marker is not found, or gets outside of the FOV of the camera during the alignment, the crazyflie skips the marker after a defined timeout.